Emergency Medicine with a Personal Touch

 Reducing Wait Times

-UVMC works with the area emergency squads to provide them education and training and help squad members maintain and update their certification.
+UVMC works with the area emergency squads to provide education and training and help to squad members maintain and update their certification.
 This is an important service because many patients arrive via ambulance, and a good working relationship with the various squads’ personnel makes the whole process more efficient for the patient and the ED staff.

 Many people are familiar with the expression “Time is muscle” when discussing a heart attack.
 The time it takes to open up the blockage and restore blood flow is crucial in saving heart muscle.
 This should begin at the nearest hospital.
-The professionals at UVMC are trained to make the difficult decisions of whether to admit a patient or transfer the patient.

 As part of Premier, UVMC has an established working relationship with Miami Valley and Good Samaritan hospitals.
 Should a patient need to be taken to either of these hospitals, transfer via CareFlight, mobile ICU or other emergency transport can quickly be arranged.